jedsmit/Bamazon/README.md

 ## Technologies Used

-Node.js, Javascript, mySQL, my SQL Workbench, Node Modules (inquirer, console.table, colors)
+Node.js, Javascript, mySQL, my SQL Workbench

+Node Modules: inquirer (for input prompts), console.table (to display the inventory), colors (to style the console.log messages)

 ## How It Works